wearefractal/protege/README.md

-**Protege is a supah wikkit sikk NodeJS coffee-script library that takes pointers from PrototypeJS and Ruby**
+**Protege is a versatile NodeJS extension library that aims to make code as simple as possible**

 ## Installation